cMardc/File_Searcher/README.md

 <h2>Can be useful when transferring data to USB drives, external storage drive, or getting backup files before resetting and more.</h2>
 <h2>It is made in python.
 If you use python3, then run "runPY3.sh", but if you use python then run "runPY.sh"</h2>
 <br>
 <h1> !
-WARNING : Please Run Merdium.py If You Can.
-This Version Does Not Have Inputs And GUI (Made For Test And Debug) </h1>
+WARNING : Please Run Merdium.py If You Can. "main.py" Does Not Have Inputs And GUI (Made For Test And Debug) </h1>

 <h2>Thanks For Looking!</h2>